A practical guide to building a Confluence ChatGPT in 2026

 A Confluence ChatGPT is an AI chatbot trained specifically on your company's Confluence pages.
 Instead of keyword searches, it allows users to ask questions in natural language and receive summarized, direct answers, acting like an expert who's memorized your entire wiki.

 Setup time varies by approach.
-While DIY solutions can take months of developer effort, platforms like eesel AI offer self-serve, one-click integrations that can get your Confluence ChatGPT running in minutes without coding.
+While DIY solutions can take time to develop, platforms like eesel AI offer self-serve, one-click integrations that can get your Confluence ChatGPT running in minutes without coding.

 Look for ease of setup, robust knowledge source unification (connecting to all your tools), and strong customization options.
 The ability to control the AI's tone, instructions, and even create custom actions are crucial for effectiveness.